 - That’s it you have successfully linked your PayMaya card to your PayPal account.
 You can now start transferring your PayPal funds to your PayMaya wallet.

-Note: as mentioned previously, Php 100 will be deducted from your PayMaya wallet to verify your ownership of the card.
+Note: as mentioned previously, Php 100 will be deducted from your PayMaya wallet to verify your card ownership.
 But don’t worry the amount will be refunded as soon as PayPal verifies your account with PayMaya.

 Related Article: How to send funds from Paymaya to your GCash Account